Autumn Records: History

 Rock producer/DJ Sly Stone was a producer for the label, producing Bobby Freeman's "C'mon and Swim"/"Do The Swim," a hit on the national and regional charts in 1964.
-Freeman had had some hits on Jubilee in 1958-60 and on King in the early 1960s, but became the first artist on Autumn to have any big-selling hits.
+Freeman had had some hits on Jubilee in 1958 to 1960 and on King in the early 1960s, but became the first artist on Autumn to have any big-selling hits.
 Stone produced the Psyrcle's 45 on Lorna, which did not sell well regionally or nationally.
 The Psyrcle took a hiatus, rehearsed and regrouped before becoming The Rockets (later Crazy Horse, Neil Young's backing band), a band with eight members.

 After Freeman, Autumn's next signing and biggest success was with The Beau Brummels, who had two big hits, "Laugh, Laugh" and "Just a Little".
 Autumn also had two subsidiary labels.
 The Great Society recorded for its North Beach label.
 An early version of "Somebody to Love" (as "Someone to Love") appeared on this label as the "B" side to "Free Advice".
 The Psyrcle (actually The Rockets) recorded "Don't Leave Me" for its subsidiary label Lorna Records.